RikaGoldberg/quartzv4/content/index.md

 ---
-title: Hey hey - i'm rika, a freelance writer and a DAO operator
+title: Hey! i'm rika, a freelance writer and a DAO operator
 tags:
 ---
-Welcome to my personal website where I share my informal notes and my polished writing.
-You can find my notes in the digital garden section below and my polished writing in [[Published Writing]]

-I write about cryptocurrency.
-My writing focuses primarily on (1) organizational management -- exploring crypto's new organizational structures -- and (2) on decentralized finance -- exploring crypto's alternative financial system.
+Welcome to my personal website and [digital garden](https://jzhao.xyz/posts/networked-thought).

+I write about cryptocurrency, with a focus on Ethereum.
+My writing philosophy is two-pronged: (1) to write content that I myself would want to read; and (2) to write with vulnerability.
+I strive for my writing to challenge myself and my readers to think deeper.

+With that said, I write a lot about decentralized autonomous organizations (DAOs) and decentralized finance (DeFi). #published ✨

+I also write a newsletter called [Sharing is Caring](https://paragraph.xyz/@sharingiscaring) where I break down Ethereum protocols and products.
+And I have a newsletter on [Substack](https://www.newsletter.rikagoldberg.xyz/) which I no longer maintain but it has a lot of my early writing.

-To fuel my writing and give it substance, I'm on the governance team of 404 DAO, an organization that is a delegate to leading decentralized finance protocols including Uniswap, Arbitrum, Optimism, and DyDx.
+Aside from writing, I'm on the governance team of [404 DAO](https://404-dao.notion.site/404-DAO-Governance-519af67dccd84df7b1d9dc50312fd813), an organization that is a delegate to leading decentralized finance protocols including Uniswap, Arbitrum, Optimism, and DyDx.
+We help to govern multi-billion dollar treasuries and make decisions that impact the longevity and sustainability of cornerstone Ethereum infrastructure, so we take our job seriously -- but we also like to have fun!

-The rest of my website serves as a [digital garden](https://jzhao.xyz/posts/networked-thought), a space where I think and take notes before publishing long-form content.
-It also doubles as a notes repository to help me jumpstart projects.
-Sprinkled in the garden, are some random notes, such as #recipes and #debug

 ## 🌳 Digital Garden:

-If you're not familiar with digital gardening, you can read this: [digital garden](https://jzhao.xyz/posts/networked-thought)

 #seeds     **form the basis for ideas an thoughts**